benoitthore/Enamel/EnamelKotlin/src/main/java/com/thorebenoit/enamel/kotlin/geometry/layout/README.md

 # Goal
 Create a algorithmical way of building layouts following these guidelines:
+- What you see is what you get
 - Cross platform with an Android and Desktop implementation
 - Close to english using the power of a Kotlin DSL
 - Supports transition using animations